yashcern/Technical/taskj.md

     1. To create an app inside the project.

 2. ``setting.py`` - Contain important configurations - preloaded with a couple of default settings.
 You might want to make some modifications to how the application behaves.
-3. ``urls.py`` - Table of contents for our web application that has the number of different URLs or routes that you can visit.
+3. ``urls.py`` - Table of contents for your web application that has the number of different URLs or routes that you can visit.
 ***
 ### **3. Create an application**
-To do this can run a command in your CLI with application "name"
+To do this you can run a command in your CLI with application "name"
 ````
 python manage.py startapp taskmannager
 ````